dit/dit/docs/distributions/npscalardist.rst

-.. scalardist.rst
+.. npscalardist.rst
 .. py:module:: dit.npscalardist

 Numpy-based ScalarDistribution
 ==============================

-``ScalarDistribution``s are used to represent distributions over read numbers.
+ScalarDistributions are used to represent distributions over real numbers, for example a six-sided die or the number of heads when flipping 100 coins.

 Playing with ScalarDistributions
 --------------------------------

 API